fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-chart-using-angularjs.md

 We'll start with a simple example of creating a [chart]({% site.baseurl %}/getting-started/angular/angularjs/your-first-chart-using-angularjs#create-your-first-chart-1), then a [gauge]({% site.baseurl %}/getting-started/angular/angularjs/your-first-chart-using-angularjs#create-your-first-gauge-7) and a [map]({% site.baseurl %}/getting-started/angular/angularjs/your-first-chart-using-angularjs#create-your-first-map-10).

-Before going through this article, please [install]({% site.baseurl %}/getting-started/angular/angularjs/install-using-angularjs '@@open-newtab') `angularjs-fusioncharts` plugin, if not already installed.
+Before going through this article, please [install]({% site.baseurl %}/getting-started/angular/angularjs/install-using-angularjs '@@open-newtab') `angularjs-fusioncharts` plugin, if you haven’t installed it already.

 ## Create your first chart